Marko Rupnik: Investigations

 The Society of Jesus issued a statement on 2 December 2022, confirming that Rupnik had undergone a canonical investigation in the previous months at the request of the Dicastery for the Doctrine of the Faith ("DDF").
 In 2021 the DDF had received a complaint of alleged abuse against some nuns in 1995; no minors were involved in the allegations.
 The Society of Jesus then appointed a religious from another institute as external investigator, while Rupnik was placed under various restrictions, such as bans on hearing confessions, giving spiritual direction, conducting spiritual exercises, and engaging in public activities without a local superior's permission, as a precautionary measure.
 When the DDF received the result of the investigation, it dismissed the case: according to canon law, the statute of limitations expires after 20 years, whereas the charges referred to incidents almost 30 years earlier.
-One of the victims reported the abuse to the archbishop of Ljubljana at the time, Alojzij Šuštar and to Tomáš Špidlík, a Jesuit priest who was later made a cardinal.
-In October 1993, Šuštar without explanation removed Rupnik from the Loyola Community of Mengeš.
+However, one of the victims had in fact reported the abuse to the archbishop of Ljubljana, Alojzij Šuštar, and to Špidlík, at the time of the alleged abuse.
+Apparently as a consequence, in October 1993 Šuštar without explanation had removed Rupnik from the Loyola Community of Mengeš.